Evolution of Preferences in Multiple Populations: Abstract

 \section{Abstract}

-We study the evolution of preferences in a multi-population setting.
+We study the evolution of preferences in multi-population settings that allow matches across distinct populations.
 Each individual has subjective preferences over potential outcomes, and chooses a best response based on his preferences and the information about the opponents' preferences.
-However, individuals' actual fitnesses are defined by material payoff functions.
-Following \citet{eDek-jEly-oYil:ep}, we assume that individuals can observe their opponents' preferences with some fixed probability $p$, and derive necessary and sufficient conditions for stability for $p=1$ and $p=0$.
-We also check the robustness of our results against small perturbations on observability for the case of pure-strategy outcomes.
+Individuals' realized fitnesses are given by material payoff functions.
+Following \citet{eDek-jEly-oYil:ep}, we assume that individuals observe their opponents' preferences with probability $p$.
+We first derive necessary and sufficient conditions for stability for $p=1$ and $p=0$, and then check the robustness of our results against small perturbations on observability for the case of pure-strategy outcomes.